- Exposure: From Snapshots to Great Shots

 - Master Photo Exposure

-Auto-bracketing is a setting that leaves many beginners confused.
-Many avoid it all together because they have little or no idea what it does or what it's good for.
-It isn't really that complicated and we're going to explain how it works.
+Bracketing is a setting that gets many beginners confused.
+They avoid it all together because they have little or no idea what it does or what it's good for.

-First of all, let's answer the main question: What is auto exposure bracketing?
-It is a setting used to capture the same scene using three or more different exposure values.
-You end up with one correctly exposed photograph, an overexposed one and finally an underexposed picture.
+First of all, what is auto exposure bracketing?
+It is a setting that is used to capture the same scene using three or more different exposure values.
+By that rule, you end up with one correctly exposed photograph, an overexposed one and finally an underexposed picture.

 There are two important uses for auto bracketing.
 Keep in mind, this is a very helpful setting for nature and landscape photographers.
 So if you're shooting a landscape in one of the camera's creative modes, like Shutter or Aperture Priority, taking three shots with different exposures will help you make sure you have the shot correctly exposed.